-Let’s face it – lectures don’t have any immanent value, they are only as good as their impact.
+Let’s face it – lectures aren’t automatically valuable and worthwhile, they are only as good as their impact.
 That’s why seasoned instructors always keep the learner in mind when they design and render content.
 Some practical advice here is to stick to the point and eliminate all unwanted distractions.

 Text and visual effects ought to have a specified goal.
 Before choosing the right creative elements, measure them against the objectives of your lesson.
 Do they go along?

 By the end of the lecture, your audience should receive their call to action or food for thought rather than ‘just information’.
 A good tip here is to capture your viewers’ attention from the very start.
 For instance, open up with a relevant story or fun fact rather than a formal introduction.